 Specialized in taking VRs of several abandoned houses, 360Icon is the right address to look for to get scared on a stormy Halloween night.

 When I first saw 360icon's images, I thought that - on Halloween night - they could have scared the hell out of anybody.
-Moreover, once one is told the history behind the scenes.
+Moreover, once one is told the history behind the Images.
 Shot with state to the art's techniques, and great passion, the VR presented within the website, offer an incredible tour of abandoned houses, abandoned prisons, powerplants and cemeteries.
 Are you ready to enter these creepy gates?

 How do you create those panoramic images?
 Which are the involved techniques?
 Which equipment do you use?